tejas-veer/todo_api/README.md

 ### Django Rest Framwork

-You can interact with api using DRF
+You can interact with api using DRF, Postman or Thunder Cilent
 ```
 GET - To get all objects
 POST - Create object